1991 Currie Cup Rural D: Competition

 There were five participating teams in the 1991 Currie Cup Rural D competition.
 These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The winner of the Rural D competition played off against the winner of the Rural C competition for the Bankfin Trophy.